zulip/zulip/docs/subsystems/dependencies.md

   these checked-in versions of dependencies and instead use versions managed by the npm repositories.

-## Node and Yarn
+## Node.js and Yarn

-These are installed by `scripts/lib/install-node` (which in turn uses the standard third-party `nvm` installer to download `node` and pin its version) and `scripts/lib/install-yarn`.

-- `nvm` has its own system for installing each version of `node` at its own path, which we use, though we install a `/usr/local/bin/node` wrapper to access the desired version conveniently and efficiently (`nvm` has a lot of startup overhead).
+Node.js is installed by `scripts/lib/install-node` to
+`/srv/zulip-node` and symlinked to `/usr/local/bin/node`.
+Yarn is installed by `scripts/lib/install-yarn` to `/srv/zulip-yarn` and
+symlinked to `/usr/bin/yarn`.

-- We install `yarn` at `/srv/zulip-yarn`.
-We don't do anything special to try to manage multiple versions of `yarn`.
+We don't do anything special to try to manage multiple versions of Node.js or Yarn.
+(Previous versions of Zulip installed multiple versions of Node.js using the third-party `nvm` installer, but the current version no longer uses `nvm`; if it’s present in `/usr/local/nvm` where previous versions installed it, it will now be removed.)

 ## ShellCheck and shfmt